seanboat/twitter-clone/README.md

 ## Seed Routines

-To build our database setup and seed routines, we'll need to execute a few SQl queries.
+To build our database setup and seed routines, we'll need to execute a few SQL queries.

 - First, build your tables with CREATE TABLE < name > statements.
 Remember, if a foreign key depends on another table's primary key value, the primary keyed table will need to be created first: else, there's no record to associate!